Clinical Rotations Policies & Procedures

 Rotation Site Assignments4

-Students are not permitted to change core clinical rotations, dates, preceptors, or locations without the written permission of the LUCOM Office of Clinical Education.
+Students are not permitted to change core and required clinical rotations, dates, preceptors, or locations without the written permission of the LUCOM Office of Clinical Education.
 Any student who does request such a change must do so in writing at least 30 days in advance with specific reasons before any determination will be made by LUCOM.
 At times, additional documentation may be necessary.

 LUCOM reserves the right to change its rotation sites, required rotations, and schedules at any time.